-Dr. Stewart Mostofsky is a research scientist and director of the Laboratory for Neurocognitive and Imaging Research (LNIR) at Kennedy Krieger Institute.
-He is also an associate professor of neurology at the Johns Hopkins University School of Medicine.
+Dr. Stewart Mostofsky is a research scientist and director of the Center for Neurodevelopmental and Imaging Research (CNIR) at Kennedy Krieger Institute.
+He is also a professor of neurology at the Johns Hopkins University School of Medicine.

 Dr. Mostofsky’s clinical practice focuses on serving children in the autism spectrum and he serves as the medical director of the Center for Autism and Related Disorders (CARD) at Kennedy Krieger Institute.
 He is a member of the American Academy of Neurology, the Child Neurology Society, the International Neuropsychological Society, the Society for Cognitive Neuroscience, the Society for Behavioral and Cognitive Neurology and the Organization for Human Brain Mapping.

-In the Laboratory for Neurocognitive and Imaging Research (LNIR), Dr. Mostofsky investigates the biological basis of developmental disorders using both structural and functional imaging techniques and experimental neurobehavioral paradigms, including motor/oculomotor and cognitive testing.
+In the Center for Neurodevelopmental and Imaging Research (CNIR), Dr. Mostofsky investigates the biological basis of developmental disorders using both structural and functional imaging techniques and experimental neurobehavioral paradigms, including motor/oculomotor and cognitive testing.
 These methods are used to improve our understanding of the neurologic basis of autism and ADHD.
 This work has been supported by grants from the NIH (NINDS and NIMH) and the Autism Speaks Foundation.

 Dr. Mostofsky’s research with children with autism is focused on careful examination of the motor function, as increased insight into the brain mechanisms underlying the disorder might be gained from careful consideration of the motor signs associated with autism.
 Dr. Mostofsky has made important contributions to identifying the common factors underlying motor impairments in autism and has begun to understand how anomalous patterns of motor learning in autism may contribute to the impaired social and communicative deficits that define the disorder.